ManageIQ/integration_tests/docs/guides/dev_guide.rst

 Reviewers
 ^^^^^^^^^

-Reviewers will be looking to make sure that the [[Contributing|Developer-Guidelines#contributing]] guidelines are being met.
+Reviewers will be looking to make sure that the `Contributing`_ guidelines are being met.
 Some of the things that go into the review process:

 * Assign the PR to the reviewer